Experience It All: 7 Unmissable Things to Do in New York City

 Explore the Metropolitan Museum of Art

 The Met is the largest museum in the Western Hemisphere and offers enough to keep visitors busy for days.
-Its collection includes more than two million works of art that spans the entire world from antiquity to the present.
+Its collection includes more than 2 million works of art that spans the entire world from antiquity to the present.

 Spectacular European paintings include masterpieces by the likes of Vermeer, Botticelli and Rembrandt.